 To confirm whether you need licensing contact us to talk through the type and quantities of explosives you wish to store.

 The Health and Safety Executive sets the fees for explosive licences each year.
 Please note that payment of the fee to process an application is non-refundable in the event a licence is unable to be issued.
-The current fees are shown in the following tables:
+See the current fees.

 Your premises will be inspected and assessed as part of the application process, for new applications or for material changes to existing licences.
 An inspection will not be required in some instances.